jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

-and wind power is; or perhaps I'd like to hear from dude who says that wierdo in HR who insists on being called a "they" is heralding "the end of civilization" (such people used to instead say "the end of democracy," but lately they have become very disinterested in democracy).
+and wind power is; or perhaps I'd like to hear from dude who says that wierdo in HR who insists on being called a "they" is heralding "the end of civilization" (such people used to instead say "the end of democracy," but lately such commentors have become very disinterested in democracy, even hostile to it).

 Given this fact, it's quite easy to ignore serious problems, when the only people that seem concerned are those with an axe to grind against womankind and nebulous "leftists."
 As far as why the problems of men are ignored, I believe I stumbled across one reason inadvertantly.

 I do think the problem with the way men is raised is real.
 And the youtube presenter did suggest serious answers.
-In particular: "Redshirting" many or even most boys; that is, starting them in kindergarten or first grade one year later, being that boys of ages 5 or 6 are simply not ready for school in the way girls are; having more male teachers and staff in the primary schools and kindergarten as role models; more emphasis on the possibilities of "the caring professions" in high school counseling for teenage boys.
+In particular: "Redshirting" many or even most boys; that is, starting them in kindergarten or first grade one year later, being that many boys of ages 5 or 6 are simply not ready for school in the way girls are; having more male teachers and staff in the primary schools and kindergarten as role models; more emphasis on the possibilities of "the caring professions" in high school counseling for teenage boys.
 These are all modest, reasonable, and achievable.

+But the real problem with men is deeper - it's a total lack of cultivation of one's "spiritual" side.
+If you can't stand that framing, think in terms of virtues or moral deveopment.
+Too many boys are cultivated as if their role is to fit into the tribe of baboons I wrote about in the introduction.
+Materialistic and thuggish.

 Similar issues, by similarly serious authors, have been identified in the path.
 But unfortunately, such responses are easily mocked.
-The original men's rights movements, with their the Robert Bly writings and drumming circles, seemed to at least be onto something, in that the identified serious problems with certain unrealistic roles men were expected to fill.
+The original men's rights movements, with their the Robert Bly poetry and drumming circles, seemed to at least be onto something, in that the identified serious problems with certain unrealistic roles men were expected to fill.
 This movement was particularly appealing to men who had deep unease about certain backwards-looking ideas about innate aggression.